ashanbrown/forbidigo/README.md

     forbidigo [flags...] patterns... -- packages...

+Some example patterns would be:

+    fmt\.Printf.* -- forbid use of printfg
+    fmt\.Errorf -- forbid Errorf in favor of using github.com/pkg/errors
+    ginkgo\.F.* -- forbid ginkgo focused commands (used for debug issues)

 ### Flags
 - **-set_exit_status** (default false) - Set exit status to 1 if any issues are found.